bhuwanb23/Investa/README.md

 ---

 ## ✨ **Solution Features**
+Investa is a multilingual, interactive app that empowers retail investors with financial literacy, simulated trading, and regulatory awareness.
+It combines engaging tutorials, quizzes, and paper trading with vernacular support, making market knowledge accessible, safe, and practical for first-time and experienced investors alike.

 <div align="center">
   <img src="assets/images/Solution features.png" alt="Investa Solution Features" width="800"/>
 </div>
+The app offers learning modules on stock market basics, quizzes with progress tracking, simulated trading with delayed data, and a personalized dashboard.
+Unique features include vernacular translation of SEBI updates, gamified achievements, and AI-powered summaries that simplify complex regulations for everyday investors.
 ---

 ## 👥 **Target Audience**